graphprotocol/indexer/README.md

   --poi-disputable-epochs   The number of epochs in the past to look for
-                            potential POI disputes         [number] [default: 1] --poi-dispute-monitoring  Monitor the network for potential POI disputes [boolean] [default: true]
+                            potential POI disputes         [number] [default: 1] --poi-dispute-monitoring  Monitor the network for potential POI disputes [boolean] [default: false]

-Payments
+Query Fees
-  --vector-node                 URL of a vector node         [string] [required] --vector-router               Public identifier of the vector router
+  --vector-node                   URL of a vector node                  [string] --vector-router                 Public identifier of the vector router[string] --vector-transfer-definition    Address of the Graph transfer definition
-                                                             [string] [required]
-  --vector-transfer-definition  Address of the Graph transfer definition
-                                contract              [string] [default: "auto"] --vector-event-server         External URL of the vector event server of the agent                        [string] [required] --vector-event-server-port    Port to serve the vector event server at [number] [default: 8001]
+                                  contract            [string] [default: "auto"] --vector-event-server           External URL of the vector event server of the agent                                 [string] --vector-event-server-port      Port to serve the vector event server at [number] [default: 8001] --use-vector                    Whether to use Vector for query fees [boolean] --allocation-exchange-contract  Address of the contract to submit query fee vouchers to         [string] [default: "auto"] --collect-receipts-endpoint     Client endpoint for collecting receipts
+                                                                        [string]

 Options:
   --version             Show version number                            [boolean]